Nociception/push_swap/README.md

 # Overview
 Push Swap is [42](https://42.fr)'s common core project.
-The aim is to sort an integers stack in a minimum number of moves in a specific context where they are restricted.
+The aim is to sort an integer stack in a minimum number of moves in a specific context where they are restricted.

 GIF/WEBP HERE